Finance

 As for Unicredit's plan, which forecasts better results than Momentum 2030, the statement on the rejection of the offer criticises 'UniCredit's planned staff reductions, the overall integration of IT' and predicts 'loss of earnings due to overlaps in corporate banking'.
 Furthermore, according to Commerzbank's calculations, the synergies envisaged by UniCredit 'are neither reliable nor convincing and are described by UniCredit itself as speculative'.

-The board also pushes back on the planned reduction of Commerzbank's international network, stating that it would 'severely weaken its ability to support SMEs with a strong export component worldwide'.
+The board also pushes the button on the planned reduction of Commerzbank's international network, stating that it would 'severely weaken its ability to support SMEs with a strong export component worldwide'.

 Unicredit's plan, however, was made without due diligence and without access to Commerzbank's internal information: it is therefore foreseeable that it may be modified when Unicredit comes into possession of more information.
-As for the premium, Unicredit CEO Andrea Orcel stated from the outset that he was willing to modify it: the exchange offer was also launched in order to open a better dialogue with Commerz's top management, an objective that does not seem to have been achieved at the moment.
+As for the premium, Unicredit's ad Andrea Orcel stated from the outset that he was prepared to modify it: the exchange offer was also launched in order to open a better dialogue with Commerz's top management, an objective that does not seem to have been achieved at the moment.

-Unicredit's potential exposure to Commerzbank increased to 38.87%.
+Unicredit's potential exposure to Commerzbank has increased to 38.87 per cent.
 This is stated in a stock exchange filing.
 The document shows the shareholding remains at 26.77% of the capital and to this is added another 3.22% package linked to total return swaps.
 The total is 29.9%.
 Another 8.88% is related to derivatives settled exclusively in cash.
 All this brings the potential exposure to 38.87%

 Copyright reserved ©